How to deal with angry customers: 17 tips, templates, and examples

 Getting the wrong order in the mail frustrates the customer and damages the customer’s perception of your brand.
 Reprocessing and shipping the correct item adds extra delays and creates more work for the customer, too.
 Your email must acknowledges both pain points.

 Dear [Customer Name],

-I’m sorry that we mixed up your order.
+I’m so sorry that we mixed up your order.
 I know how disappointing it is to not get what you expected.

-I’ll follow up with you on [delivery date] to make sure you’ve received the correct items.
+I will follow up with you on [delivery date] to make sure you’ve received the correct items.
 In the meantime, feel free to contact me if you have any questions.

 Once again, [Customer Name], I sincerely apologise for the mistake and the inconvenience it has caused.
 Thank you for your patience and assistance.

 Tech companies and service providers must apologise for spotty service or back-end issues when they occur.
 It’s important to explain what went wrong and try to atone for the headache it caused.